Alexander M. De Sherbinin

 Alex de Sherbinin holds a PhD in geo-information science and Earth observation from ITC at the University of Twente (Netherlands), and MA and BA degrees in geography from Syracuse University and Dartmouth College, respectively.
 Prior to joining CIESIN, he served as a USAID-funded Population-Environment Fellow with the Social Policy Program of International Union for the Conservation of Nature (IUCN, Gland, Switzerland), and a Population Geographer at the Population Reference Bureau (PRB, Washington DC).

 He has profiles on ResearchGate and LinkedIn, and blog postings through the Earth Institute’s State of the Planet blog.
 A full list of articles is available on ORCID.
-See also Dr. de Sherbinin's full profile on Columbia Climate School's main website.
+See also Dr. de Sherbinin's profile on Columbia Climate School's main website.